strapi/strapi/.github/PULL_REQUEST_TEMPLATE.md

 ### How to test it?

-Provide information about the environment and the path to verify the behaviour.
+Provide information about the environment and the path to verify the behavior.

 ### Related issue(s)/PR(s)